 \section{Abstract}

 This paper presents the network load balancing problem, a challenging real-world task for multi-agent reinforcement learning (MARL) methods.
-Traditional heuristic solutions like Weighted- Cost Multi-Path (WCMP) and Local Shortest Queue (LSQ) are less flexible to the changing workload distributions and arrival rates, with a poor balance among multiple load balancers.
+Conventional heuristic solutions like Weighted-Cost Multi-Path (WCMP) and Local Shortest Queue (LSQ) are less flexible to the changing workload distributions and arrival rates, with a poor balance among multiple load balancers.
 The cooperative network load balancing task is formulated as a Dec-POMDP problem, which naturally induces the MARL methods.
-To bridge the reality gap for applying learning-based methods, all methods are directly trained and evaluated on an emulation system from moderate- to large-scale.
-Experiments on realistic testbeds show that the independent and “selfish” load balancing strategies are not necessarily the globally optimal ones, while the proposed MARL solution has a superior performance over different realistic settings.
-Additionally, the potential difficulties of MARL methods for network load balancing are analysed, which helps to draw the attention of the learning and network communities to such challenges.
+To bridge the reality gap for applying learning-based methods, all models are directly trained and evaluated on a real-world system from moderate- to large-scale setups.
+Experimental evaluations show that the independent and ``selfish'' load balancing strategies are not necessarily the globally optimal ones, while the proposed MARL solution has a superior performance over different realistic settings.
+Additionally, the potential difficulties of the application and deployment of MARL methods for network load balancing are analysed, which helps draw the attention of the learning and network communities to such challenges.